Sustainable Food Habits Challenge

 2. Reduce food waste

 3. Make more sustainable food choices

-Throughout the challenge we encouraged and guided the community in increasing their awareness towards the source of their food and its CO2 burden.
+Throughout the challenge we raise our community's awareness towards the source of their food and its CO2 burden.

-We worked with our community to reduce their food waste, if any.
-We also took them on a food journey, allowing them to adjust their food habits step by step, at their own pace, no matter where they live and what kind of diet they followed.
+We shared ideas on how we can all reduce our food waste.
+We also took the challenge participants on a food journey, helping them to adjust their food habits step by step, at their own pace, no matter where they live and what kind of diet they followed.

-We created a series of webinars discussing sustainable food solutions and innovative technologies.
-We established a resource page - Food Habit Tips - allowing people to gain quick insides on particular food topics such as red meat consumption and find further information.
+We launched a series of webinars discussing sustainable food solutions and innovative technologies.
+In fact, we also have a resource page - Food Habit Tips - allowing people to gain quick insight on food topics.

 Click this for our infographics for more detail